 The majority of activity is focused on developing life skills through games and experiential practice.
 In the Books & Things Centers, the instructors (Israelis, Diaspora Jews and local Educational Teams) initiate educational activities for the community in which they live.
 The activity is intended for children and youth, however, as part of our systemic perspective, the volunteers work with agents of change – parents, teachers and key figures in the community.

 The activities’ objective is to provide the participants with cognitive tools and skills (like critical thinking, creativity), intra-personal skills (like adaptability and initiative) and interpersonal skills (like responsibility, teamwork and conflict resolution).
 All this is in order to develop optimal employment capabilities in society.
-The skills are provided to the participants through experiential and varied learning: Thinking and movement games, physical activity, communal garden, reading and writing stories, music, arts and crafts as well as a healthy lifestyle.
+The skills are provided to the participants through experiential and varied learning: Thinking and movement games, Science experiments, physical activity, communal garden, reading and writing stories, music, arts and crafts as well as a healthy lifestyle.

 In the tension between our desire to repair the world (תיקון עולם) and "concern for our city" ("The poor of your city first") - we do both: